goatgirl86/Final_Project_Wildfires/README.md

 - **U.S. Wildfire data (plus other attributes)** (*https://www.kaggle.com/datasets/capcloudcoder/us-wildfire-data-plus-other-attributes*)

 ### Questions to Investigate
--   Has the number of wildfires changed over time?
--   Has the size of wildfires changed over time?
--   Has the cause of wildfires changed over time?
+-   Has the number, size, and cause of wildfires changed over time?
--   Has the timing (month) of wildfires changed over time?
+-   Has the timing and distribution of wildfires changed over time?
--   How does vegetation type impact the probability of ignition?
--   How do temperature, wind, humidity, precipitation impact the probability of ignition?
--   Does “remoteness” have an impact on wildfire ignition?
+-   What temperature, wind, and humidity conditions are most likely to result in large wildfires?

 ### Technologies, Languages, Tools, and Algorithms Used
 - Data Storage